cmbi/Neural-Retina-Atlas/transcriptomics/README.md

 | TranscriptClean | 2.0.3 | https://github.com/mortazavilab/TranscriptClean |
 | TALON | 5.0 | https://github.com/mortazavilab/TALON |

-### Acripts
+### Scripts
-Start with flnc.bam from the Isoquant analysis
+Start with `flnc.bam` from the Isoquant analysis
+1. [Isoseq](talon/isoseq.sh) - align the reads with Minimap2 with -MD flag, run TranscriptClean, and label reads for internal priming
+2. [TALON](talon.sh) - Run TALON and filter for reads in at least one sample and at least two counts.